 The four plants of cilantro, spinach, radish, and tomato have the same requirements on how deep to plant the seeds.
 You need to cover these seeds with 1/4th inch of potting soil.

-Use a spraying-can to gently spray water on the soil to keep it moist.
+Use a spraying-can to spray water gently on the soil to keep it moist.
 You need to do this every day because the seeds need to remain in moist soil for germination.
 The seeds will germinate after 5-14 days depending on the variety and type of seeds.

 How to transplant vegetable seedlings to the pots